Knitted Wilkinson behind Aldcroft's success

 Aldcroft's nomination may have shocked her, but it is hardly surprising given the key role she has played in England's impressive 17-Test winning run.

-An influential player in a third successive 2021 Women's Six Nations win, the Scarborough-born forward is one of only two players in England's team to have started every game in a dominant Autumn series.
+An influential player in a third successive 2021 Women's Six Nations win, the Scarborough-born forward is one of only two players in England's team to have started every game in a dominant autumn series.

 First helping the Red Roses to convincing back-to-back victories against five-time world champions New Zealand, Aldcroft was part of last weekend's 51-12 win against Canada.